rmello4d/TheSustainableDeveloper/README.md

 # The Sustainable Developer

+This book tackles a neglected reality in the developer's community : self-sustainability.

 The act of coding demands a considerable mental and physical effort.

-As a result, developers often abuse their health while in front of the computer.
+As a result, most developers strain themselves while in front of the computer.
+Along the years, pain and inflammation may become common.

-This book tackles the neglected issue of self-sustainability.

 Is it possible to establish a sustainable coding practice ?